ralarcon/dotnetcore-containerized-sql/README.md

 description: "Deploy containerized dotnet application using GitHub Actions"
 products:
 - GitHub Actions
-- Azure App service
+- Web App for Containers
 - Azure SQL Database
 languages:
 - dotnet
 ---

-# Containerized ASP.NET Core and SQL Database for GitHub Actions
+# Containerized ASP.NET Core and Azure SQL db for GitHub Actions

 This is repo contains a sample ASP.NET Core application which uses an Azure SQL database as backend.
 The web app is containerized and deployed to Azure Web Apps for Containers using by using GitHub Actions.